It’s one of the most complex institutions in the world, yet it has perhaps the biggest influence over your wallet.

 The central bank of the U.S. – also known as the Federal Reserve – is charged by Congress with maintaining economic and financial stability.
-Mainly, it tries to keep the economy afloat by raising or lowering the cost of borrowing money, and its actions have a great deal of influence on your wallet.
+The institution is best known for keeping the economy afloat by raising or lowering the cost of borrowing money.

-Officials on the Fed’s rate-setting Federal Open Market Committee (FOMC) typically meet eight times a year.
+Officials on the Fed’s rate-setting Federal Open Market Committee (FOMC) are tasked with making those decisions, typically at eight meetings a year.
 The Fed looks at a broad range of economic indicators, but most notably, it pays attention to employment and inflation data.
-The Fed’s latest two-day meeting took place April 28-29.

 Why does the Fed raise or lower interest rates?